TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/pcie_enumerate_ep.md

   Running the sample application puts the device from D3hot into D0 state.
-  The application outputs further state changes while the sample executes until finally the EP is put back into D3hot state:
+  The application outputs further state changes while the sample executes until finally the EP is put back into D3hot state.

   See below for what the output should look like when executing the Linux example.